 Tim Rivenbark

-Ironman Barcelona is a large race, with 3000 competitors, making it one of the largest on the Ironman circuit.
-Because of the large numbers of competitors, there are numerous reports of drafting on the bike course.
+IRONMAN Barcelona is a large race, with 3000 competitors, making it one of the largest on the Ironman circuit.
+Because of the large number of competitors, there are numerous reports of drafting on the bike course.

 Ironman Barcelona transition